Return to Photo Index Return to Clickable Map Return to Home Page

 Kaymakli, Turkey

-Sunrise view as the ferry approaches the harbor of Girne in northern Cyprus and a major road block for SOME travelers -
+Sunrise view as the overnight ferry approaches the harbor of Girne in northern Cyprus.
+I entered the island nation hoping to cross into

 Girne, Cyprus